TheMarlboroMan/libdansdl2/README.md

 C++ Wrappers for SDL2 and OpenGL.

 ## TODO:
-- Re-think the RGBA part, see how we can integrate it with the alpha thing.

 - Think again about the renderer part...
 - Remove the renderer from the render functions: it doesn't do anything there anymore.
 - Remove the two different rendering functions (with and without camera): use a default camera value.